The last big thing

 And those were records that are still considered to have been classic masterpieces today.
 Both record companies and artists earned a lot of money, and everyone seemed to be happy.

 Unfortunately this incredible era didn’t last long – by the end of the decade, the entire spirit and dynamic had vanished.
 This was it.
-This was the end of the Golden Age Of Popular Music that had started with Bill Haley in 1955.
+This was the end of the Golden Age Of Popular Music that had started with Chuck Berry, Bo Diddley, Little Richard, Jerry Lee Lweis and Bill Haley in the mid 1950s.

 Could you imagine something like all of this happening today?
 Will today’s albums be considered to have been masterpieces in 20 years?
 What do we have now?
 Major Lazer?
 Britney Spears?
 Ed Sheeran?
 You must be kidding me…